gavinmcfarland/plugma/packages/website/content/docs/0-index/2-using-the-cli.md

 - `--title`: Custom title for the release.
 - `--notes`: Add release notes.
+- `--prefix`: Specify a prefix to prepend to the version number (e.g., "figma-plugin").
 - `-o`, `--output`: Specify an output dir, default is `dist`.

 ##### Example